The Washoe County Treasurer’s Office holds property tax and mobile home sales. The Treasurer may withdraw any property prior to or at the auction.

 If a property does not sell, it will be offered at the next annual auction.
 Properties are not sold over the counter.

 There is no redemption period on property acquired through the tax auction.
 There is a two year period in which the previous owner may protest the sale.
 During this period, you may not be able to obtain title insurance.
 You should contact a title company for more information regarding issuance of title insurance.

 We do not sell tax liens or certificates for delinquent real estate taxes.

 A title search is recommended, as this office does not guarantee clear title.
 These properties are offered for sale "AS IS, WHERE IS."
 Prospective purchasers are urged to examine the title, location and desirability of the properties available to their own satisfaction prior to the sale.
 The County of Washoe makes no guarantee, expressed or implied, relative to the title, location or condition of the properties for sale.
 The County of Washoe makes no representation or claims as to fitness for purpose, ingress/egress, conditions, covenants, or restrictions.
 All property taxes currently due will be paid from the proceeds of the sale.
-The burden is on the purchaser to thoroughly research, before the sale, any matters relevant to his or her decision to purchase, rather than on the County, whose primary interest is the recovery of back taxes.
+The burden is on the purchaser to thoroughly research, before the sale, any matters relevant to his or her decision to purchase.

 MOBILE HOME SALES